Nursing Program in St. Louis: Campus Life

 With quality education at the forefront, every resource at our St. Louis campus is designed to foster the growth of aspiring nurses into compassionate caregivers and leaders in the nursing field.

-Join a Growing Community of Nursing Students in Utah
+Join a Growing Community of Nursing Students in Missouri

 Learn and grow with a passionate community of current and aspiring nurses.
 During your nursing education experience, you’ll have a chance to make new friends and potential future colleagues, all preparing to become registered nurses.